scionproto/scion/doc/protocols/scion-header.rst

 Notes on the Control Plane
 -----------------------------
-TODO: we want to compute just one MAC flavor (the flags are not included in the computation).
-Is it feasible?
-What happens when R=1 ?

 For the simplicity in the BR forwarding to work out, we always include the hop fields in the direction of traversal, be it the reservation one, or its reverse.